EXELVI/terminal/README.md

 - Command execution: Users can enter commands and see the output directly in the terminal.
 - File system navigation: Users can navigate through directories, list files, and perform basic file operations.
 - Command history: Users can access previously executed commands using the up and down arrow keys.
+- Autocomplete: Users can use the tab key to autocomplete commands and file paths.
 - Resizable terminal, maximizable, and minimizable.
 - It has a screenshot button that allows you to take a screenshot of the terminal.